 100 Cat shapes silhouettes in PDF - many wonderful artworks including silhouettes, scratchy, pencil, outlines and more.
 PDF (Adobe Acrobat) format (they can be quickly converted to any other format).
 Use in many apps such as PS Elements, Adobe PS, Apple Pages, Illustrator and more.
 Blend the artworks, re-color, modify, distort, convert, export and much more.
 PC MAC.
 Commercial (CU4CU) use, all are by Andrew Buckle / graphicxtras.com.
 Free sampler set to download

 They can be used to create truly amazing blur.
 You can use them in the blur filter found in filter menu.
 The tool uses the path along with the radius or strength of the effect.
 Personally I always find the tool a little extreme if the setting is set too high - basically you can't see much but blur if it is too high.
 The best approach seems to be to apply with low settings and re-apply a number of times to create a distinct artwork that sort of matches the input.
 You can also combine the effect with selections which can also dampen the end result and leave more of the image.
 As with many of the PS effects, you can also apply the effect to a repeated layer and then blend the end result with the original; or use the fade option found in the edit menu.
 You can also apply the blur effect as a smart object which means you can always alter the effect at any point as well as combine multiple blurs (though it should be noted that the effect is not the quickest so unless you have a super powerful machine it is probably not a good idea to go for more than a few blurs).
 You can also apply the effect over channels via the channel palette which does create very weird and wonderful colorful smearing of the artworks.
 There are numerous other ways to use the tool to create stand out results.
 There are many videos on the youtube graphicxtras channel showing possible ideas for the blur effect such as combining with the blur (how I would love to see the tool included in that) along with art history and other options in Adobe PS.
 Sadly, the blur is not available in PS Elements

 Double click the supplied CSH presets and they are then loaded into Adobe PS and others.
 Another option, place the CSH file into the presets folder for Adobe PS or PS Elements and they will then be accessible via the preset browser, you can load the animals quickly via the dropdown menu of the browser.
 If you are using Adobe PS, you can also use the preset manager found in the edit menu to load them.
 You can also use preset's palette right side menu to load and replace.
-You can then select the required item and apply them as layers / paths / pixels Tutorial on how to load / install them
+You can then select the required item and apply them as layers / paths / pixels Graphicxtras Tutorial: on how to load / install them

 They were all created in Poser using 3D renders, they were then exported from Poser in PNG and used with Illustrator and via the image trace tool, turned into Vector graphics.
 The Vector graphics were then copied via the pasteboard into Adobe PS and saved as a CSH presets.